floriandotorg/avi2smk/README.md

 ## Features

 - Decode Smacker video files to avi
-- Encode Smacker video files from avi (WIP)
+- Encode Smacker video files from avi

 ## Limitations

 - **Audio**: Audio decoding/encoding is not supported.
-- **Colors**: For encoding the input video is expected to be reduced to 256 colors.
-This can be achieved by converting it to a GIF first.
-This, unfortunately, leads to each frame having a separate pallete which lowers compression.
-A better approach would be to reduce the colors when encoding and use an intelligent pallete management.
-This, however, is not trivial.
+- **Colors**: For encoding, the input video is expected to be reduced to 256 colors.
+This can be achieved by converting it to a GIF first (see "Convert AVI to Smacker Video").
 - **Version 4**: Smacker version 4 files are not supported.
 - **Interlacing/Doubling**: Interlacing and doubling are not supported.
 - **Padding**: The width and height of the video is expected to be divisible by 4 (encoding & decoding).

 ## Portability

-This project has no dependencies other then the C++ Standard Library.
+This project has no third-party dependencies.
 C++23 is the current target standard.
 Both encoder and decoder are standalone files, optimized for quick copy and paste.

 ## Usage